-Your Lenovo laptop says “Plugged in, Not charging“?
+Your Lenovo laptop says “plugged in, not charging“?
 Don’t worry.
 You’re not alone.
-And this is not a difficult issue to fix and many people have resolved the plugged in not charging issue with the solutions below.
+And this is not a difficult issue to fix and many people have resolved the Lenovo plugged in not charging issue with the solutions below.

 How to fix Lenovo plugged in not charging

 Here are the solutions to try.
 You shouldn’t have to try them all; just try each one in turn until your battery is working again.

 - Troubleshoot hardware issue